 Long/Short Hedge Funds - Strategies that typically invest in long and short positions primarily in publicly traded equities.
-Within this portfolio there is one position that currently has a redemption restriction until December 31, 2018 and will revert to quarterly liquidity once that restriction has passed.

 Global Macro Hedge Funds - Strategies which base its exposures on economic and political views and outcomes from around the world and in many markets.
 Funds of this nature can invest in a wide variety of securities such as equity, fixed income, currencies, commodities, and futures markets.